Sugar-pack/users-manager/README.md

 docker-compose up --build -d --remove-orphans
 ```

+### Known problems
-* if api-service didn't start, just restart it
+if api-service didn't start, just restart it
 ```bash
 docker-compose up -d
 ```

+### config filename

+Service uses **config.yml** as a configuration file name.
+It can not be overriden.
+Probably, should be passed as a command line argument.